Cr-ig/Security-Notes/README.md

-This repo is to be used for publishing notes, thoughts, and ideas that I come across while studying, I will try to update frequently.
+This repo is to be used for publishing my revisitons to notes that I have along with publishing new material pertaining to cyber security and cloud administraion.

 Table of Contents: